Skip to main content Skip to footer

 PERT works especially well when you can’t predict activity durations precisely.

-Essential components of network diagrams
+Essential components of a network diagram

 Every network diagram contains core elements that work together to show your project’s workflow.
 Understanding these components helps you create diagrams that guide successful execution.